bbbscarter/UberLogger/README.md

 * Usage examples can be seen in the Examples folder.

 ## Notes
-* Currently only tested in Unity 5 Free, but should work in Pro.
+* Currently only tested in Unity 4 and 5 Free, but should work in Pro.
+* Due to file incompatibilities, the in-game console skin doesn't work in Unity 4 and would need to be set up again.
+Same with the prefab.
+That said, the code works, and so does the editor UberConsole.
 * Pull requests welcome!

  * * * *